codepath/android_guides/Mobile-Screen-Archetypes.md

 This archetype is focused on the "signed out" view.
 This is where the user signs in or registers for a new account.
 This can usually take the form of username / password although commonly includes third-party authentication such as facebook or twitter connect for easy access.

-Login screens usually require the following tasks:
+Login screens usually require the following components:

  * Accepting varying types of form input from user for basic login / signup
  * Validation of form inputs for invalid data (i.e bad emails, duplicate emails)